 Although you can develop carpal tunnel syndrome at any point in your life, the Cleveland Clinic notes that "the chance of getting carpal tunnel syndrome increases with age."
 According to Nance, "tingling of the thumb, index, and middle fingers and nighttime pain" are common symptoms, so make sure to watch out for these warning signs as you get older.

-Oral hygiene is often overlooked, but skipping the dentist is not a risk you should take, especially once you're over the hill.
 As you age, lower bone density can lead to receding gum lines in the mouth, which leave the roots of your teeth more vulnerable to decay.
-Some tips for preventing root decay are to brush often, drink tap water (which often has fluoride in it), make regular trips to the dentist, and—as you've heard a million times—floss.
+Harvard health experts say the best way to prevent root decay is to brush often, drink tap water (which has fluoride in it), make regular trips to the dentist, and—as you've probably heard a million times—floss regularly.

 Your oral nerves shrink.